Canola Oil Health Benefits and Side Effects

-Yes, canola oil is bad for you.
-It’s one of the most toxic, hydrogenated, and non nutritious oil you can use.
-Full of bad fats containing free radicals and trans fats, and cooking with it only makes these harmful effects worse.
+Canola oil is bad for you.
+It’s one of the most toxic, hydrogenated, and least nutritious oil you can use.
+Used in almost every other home, canola oils are full of bad fats containing free radicals and trans fats, and cooking with it only makes it worse.

-In addition, it's also bad for you since it offers very little nutrition.
-The amount of vitamins E and K that are found its composition are really low.
-If cooked with at a high enough heat, even before the canola oil smoking point, you'll lose what’s left of the antioxidants.
+Canola oil is also bad for you since it offers very little nutrition.
+The amount of vitamins E and K that are found in its composition are low.
+If cooked with at a high enough heat, even before canola oils smoking point, you lose what’s left of its antioxidants.

-Over 95% of rapeseed plants are gmo's.
-There are many studies pointing to canola oil as being the leading cause of many kidney and heart related diseases.
-This is because of the large amounts of erucic acid, a toxic chemical that damages the heart muscle.
+Over 95% of rapeseed plants are GMO’s.
+Many studies are pointing to canola oil as being the leading cause of many kidney and heart-related diseases.
+This is because of canola oil’s high levels of erucic acid, a toxic chemical that damages the heart muscle.

-Health Canada has made a regulation enforcing canola manufacturers and brands to keep the trans fat levels between 2% to 3.75%, but varying research papers state that some canola oil labels have trans fatty acid contents ranging up to around 7.4%.
+Health Canada has made a regulation enforcing canola brands to keep the trans fat levels between 2% to 3.75%, but varying research papers state that some labels have trans fatty acid contents ranging up to around 7.4%.

-In mainstream medicine, canola oil’s often talked about as being good for your body, full of nutrition, and great for maintaining your heart health.
-The main reason for this these claims is because of canola oil’s omega 3 fatty acids, and poly-unsaturated fat profiles.
+In mainstream medicine, canola oil’s often talked about as being good for your body and healthy for your heart health.
+The main reason for these claims is because of canola oil’s omega-3 fatty acid and poly-unsaturated fat profiles.

 This isn’t the case, canola oil is not healthy for you.
-The omega 3 fats found in a consumer grade canola oil are mostly rancid by the end of its production.
-It goes through aggressive processing treatments to then be sold to the public.
+The omega-3 fats found in consumer-grade canola oil are mostly rancid by the end of its production.
+Rapeseed oil goes through aggressive processing treatments to end up as canola oil.

-They go through a refining and bleaching process that removes all of the benefits that would've been present in it's pure form.
-After the canola oil goes through these treatments the omega-3 fats get rancid and releases an unpleasant and toxic smell, it’s then deodorized to remove the foul scent.
+After it goes through these treatments, the omega-3 fats get rancid and release an unpleasant as well as a toxic smell, it’s then deodorized to remove the foul odor.

 The rapeseed plant is scientifically called the Brassica Napus, part of the Brassicaceae family that’s the group name for over 3,000 different kinds of mustards and cabbages alike.

-Canola oil is made from the brassica napus plant, in its natural state it's very unstable.
-During consumer production, it’s heavily hydrogenated to keep its smoking point high and it’s shelf life stable, in turn removing all benefits that were present in its raw form.
+Canola oil is made from the rapeseed plant, in its natural state rapeseed oil is very unstable.
+During consumer production, it’s heavily hydrogenated to keep its smoking point high and it’s shelf life stable, destroying any antioxidants that were present in its raw form.

-Naturally there’s no such thing as a canola plant, used to make canola oil.
-Canola oil comes from the brassica napus plant and is a term used for a product that’s low in erucic acid.
+Naturally, there’s no such thing as a canola plant that’s used to make canola oil.
+Canola oil comes from seeds and is a term used for rapeseed oil that’s low in acid.